raihanarfi12-lab/gcp-babgkit-b21-cap0233/README.md

 4. Enter 'jobstify' for dataset ID, and click create
 5. Open dataset and Click Plus in the box symbol to create table
 6. For table name, you can enter 'toxic_status'
-7. For schema you can clik add field 2 times, then enter 'user_id' and 'status' for the field
+7. For schema you can clik add field 2 times, then enter 'uid','full_name' and 'status' for the field
 8. Click create table

 ## Create Cloud Function